Skeletonxf/star-ruler-2-mod-ce/README.md

   - PLANNED AI code to use the new subsystems (Oko AI already uses a new premade design O.o)
 - PLANNED
   - Colonisation ships similar to Motherships for other races
-  - Fixes for several bugs that have been introduced by new features
+  - Fixes for bugs that have been introduced by new features
-    - Star children population growth bugs
     - Conditions mistakenly appearing on post map generated planets
   - Form traits such as Aquatic
   - Stations that can hold population